Ahmedhammam2/limousine-booking-website/README.md

 - Can add, edit, or retire vehicles
 - Can update booking statuses (confirm, cancel, no-show)
 - Can delete bookings
-- Cannot modify existing bookings once payment is completed
+- Can modify existing bookings even if the payment is completed
 - **Can access comprehensive analytics dashboard**
 - **Can view business performance metrics across different time periods**
 - **Can export and analyze fleet utilization data**